-Isolation valves are designed to operate in either fully closed or fully open position but never in a throttling mode.
-If the operating pressure is above 3 bar, they shall only be operated with a differential pressure at or below 0.3 bar unless designed for throttling service or an oxygen hazard analysis and risk assessment is carried out.
+Isolation valves are designed to operate in either the fully closed or the fully open position but never in a throttling mode.
+Customer station isolation valves are typically used in throttling service (see 7.2.3).
+If the operating pressure is greater than 3 bar, they shall only be operated with a differential pressure of less than or equal to 0.3 bar unless designed for throttling service or an oxygen hazard analysis and risk assessment is carried out.

-In cold oxygen service, isolation valves opened with a high differential pressure across the seat, particularly during the system cooldown and start up, can experience:
+In cold oxygen service, particularly during system cooldown and startup, isolation valves opened with a high differential pressure across the seat can experience: